 Operating segments are defined as components of an enterprise evaluated regularly by the Company's senior management in deciding how to allocate resources and in assessing performance.
-The Company has eight principal operating segments; North American defense and commercial, international defense and commercial, medical imaging, shared storage, wireless communications, digital video, research and development, and other commercial businesses.
+The Company has six principal operating segments: North American Defense, Medical Imaging, Commercial, International Defense and Commercial, Wireless Communications, and Research and Development.
 These operating segments were determined based upon the nature of the products offered to customers, the market characteristics of each operating segment, and the Company's management structure.
-The Company has six reportable segments; North American defense and commercial segment, international defense and commercial segment, medical imaging segment, shared storage segment, other defense and commercial segment is comprised of wireless communications, digital video and other commercial businesses unrelated to the defense, medical imaging or shared storage businesses.
+The Company has five reportable segments: North American Defense, Medical Imaging segment, Commercial segment, Other Defense and Commercial segment, and Research and Development segment.
+The Other Defense and Commercial segment is comprised of International Defense, Wireless Communications, and Other Commercial businesses unrelated to the defense or medical businesses.
 These operating segments are not separately reported, as they do not meet any of Statement No. 131's quantitative thresholds.
-Effective January 18, 2000 the Company sold it's shared storage division, see note L.
+A new commercial operating segment was established during the first quarter of fiscal 2000.
+Previously, most commercial businesses were included within the North American and International operating segments.
+Historical information was not restated to reflect this business reorganization because it is impractical to obtain the necessary information.